• Skip to content

 Getting a tattoo or body-piercing does come with some risks.
 These include:

-People with certain conditions, or on some medications, should avoid body-piercings or tattoos, because they have a higher risk of infection or complications.
-If your child has a medical condition or is on medication, it’s a good idea to check with her GP about whether getting a tattoo is safe.
+People who have certain conditions or use certain medicines have a higher risk of infection or complications, so they should avoid body-piercings or tattoos.
+If this sounds like your child, it’s a good idea to check with their GP about whether getting a tattoo is safe.

 Tattoos and body-piercings: present and future considerations

-There are some other things that are worth talking about with your child if he wants a tattoo or body-piercing.
+There are some other things that are worth talking about with your child if they want a tattoo or body-piercing.
 These are:

-• feeling regret in the future if the tattoo is of a boyfriend’s or girlfriend’s name.
+- feeling regret in the future if the tattoo is of a former partner’s name.

-If you agree to your child getting a tattoo or body-piercing, or if she’s going to get one no matter what you say, protecting her health and safety is really important.
-You can do this by helping her look for a tattooist or body-piercer who:
+If you agree to your child getting a tattoo or body-piercing, or if your child is going to get one no matter what you say, protecting their health and safety is important.
+You can do this by helping your child look for a tattooist or body-piercer who:

 You can also talk with your child about the dangers of do-it-yourself and backyard tattoos or body-piercings.